circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 There are a couple ways
 to make an image more specific:

-- You can use a more specific tag to pin an image to a version or operating system (OS).
+- You can use a tag
-- You can use a digest
+to pin an image to a version or operating system (OS).
-to pin an image to a fixed version.
+- You can use a Docker image ID to pin an image to a fixed version.

 ### Using an Image Tag to Pin an Image Version or OS

-To pin the version or OS of an image,
+You can specify a variant of a Docker image by adding an image tag.

 For example,
-instead of `circleci/golang:latest`,
+instead of `circleci/golang`,
-consider using `circleci/golang:1.8.6-jessie`.
+you can specify the version and OS by using `circleci/golang:1.8.6-jessie`.
-Since the second image specifies both the version and OS, it is less likely to change unexpectedly.
+Because the second image specifies a version and OS, it is less likely to change unexpectedly.

 See below for a list of the [Latest Image Tags by Language](#latest-image-tags-by-language).